-Financial Aid Repayment Policy: The Return of Title IV Funds Policy applies to all federal financial aid programs including Stafford and Perkins student loans.
+Financial Aid Repayment Policy: The Return of Title IV Funds Policy applies to all federal financial aid programs, including Stafford and Perkins student loans.

-Under this policy students who resign will be required to return financial aid funds received that are in excess of "earned" financial aid for the term.
+Under this policy, students who resign will be required to return financial aid funds received that are in excess of "earned" financial aid for the term.
 The percentage of the term completed is the percentage of aid earned.
 This percentage is calculated by dividing the number of days attended by the number of days in the term.
-For example, if a student resigns on the thirtieth day of a semester 100 days in length, the student will have earned 30 percent of the aid received (30/100 = .30).
+For example, if a student resigns on the 30th day of a 100-day semester, he or she will have earned 30 percent of the aid received (30/100 = .30).
 The "unearned" 70 percent would be subject to the return policy.

-Failure to attend at least one class session for each of the courses for which you have registered will result in a possible reduction of loan funds.
-Graduate students must be attending at least 4.5 hours each semester to retain loan funds.
+Failure to attend at least one class session for each of the courses for which the student is registered will result in a possible reduction or cancellation of loan funds.
+Graduate students must be attending at least 3 hours each semester to retain loan funds.
 This no attendance/award reduction process also applies to courses which may start later in the term (half-term or tri-term courses) if there is no confirmed attendance as reported by faculty.

 Students who remain enrolled at least 60 percent of the term are considered to have earned 100 percent of aid received and will not owe a repayment of federal aid received.
-Students who resign during the initial total refund period at the start of each term are considered to have earned zero percent of aid received and will be required to return all federal aid received.
+Students who resign during the initial total refund period at the start of each term are considered to have earned none of the aid and will be required to return all federal aid received.